vault27/Foundation/ssl.md

 - Instead of RSA DiffieHelman can be used, then even if you have access to private key, you cannot get session keys - this feature is called forward secrecy
 - And if you choose Ethemeral Diffie-Hellman then you achieve Perfect Forward Secrecy

+## PKI

+### Certificate

+### CA
+- CA stays offline
+- CA signs subordinate CA: encrypts its hash with CA private key
+- Subordinate CA signs server certificate.
+- Server sends to client its cert + subordinate CA or many subordinates
+- Enroll means to send public key and identity information to CA , so CA can issue an identity certificate

 ## SSL/TLS Protocols
 In TLS, integrity validation is part of the encryption process; it’s handled either explicitly at the protocol level or implicitly by the negotiated cipher.
 - SSLv1(out of date, vulnerable)